-Interesting results can be achieved by controlling the color values with the level of sparseness factor, independently from the opacity factor.
-The color is a very important visual cue used in visualization from its very beginning.
+Interesting results can be achieved by controlling color saturation with the level of sparseness factor.
+Color is a very important visual cue for visualization in general.
 Highly saturated colors are attracting the observer's focus more than colors close to gray.
-The level of sparseness can be therefore expressed also in the amount of saturation of the color.
+The level of sparseness can therefore be expressed also in the saturation of the color.
 Changing only the saturation, however, does not increase the visibility of occluded objects.
 Therefore it is necessary to change the color and opacity values at the same time.
-Different visual appearance within the same object can cause misinterpretations.
+Different visual appearances within the same object can cause misinterpretations.
 Therefore smooth transitions between different levels of sparseness have to be applied.
-The smooth modulation of the optical properties is shown in figure 7(top).
+A smooth modulation of the optical properties is shown in Figure 8 (top).